 - Joined a small local arts group (Creative Soulpreneurs) and have met via Zoom twice a month to share our latest efforts and offer advice/encouragement about our creative businesses

 The success I experienced during this “up and down” time has given me new confidence in my art and the courage to reach out to more art directors for collaborations as well as to media outlets for possible coverage.
-I realized I really enjoyed creating art for a cause and hope to do more of that in the future.
+I realized I really enjoy creating art for a cause and hope to do more of that in the future.

 You can subscribe to my newsletter at the bottom of this post if you want to see new work, inspiration and other creative tidbits.
 Thanks so much for reading this post.